andrewwestenskow/morning-reviews/week3/react-review.md

 export default ListItem
 ```

 Your movie list app should now be functional.
-This will give the students reference code for many fundamental topics in react.
+This will give the students reference code for many fundamental topics in React.